sl-community/rmac.obsolete/.cicd/sql-ledger/README.md

        source path/to/env-setup

-1. Change to .cicd-Folder an bring up the container:
+1. Change to `.cicd/`-Folder and bring up the container (can take a while on first build):

        cd .cicd/sql-ledger
        ./ledgerctl up

-1. Initialize with one of your configured setups
-   (see `ledgersetup.yml` above); e.g.:
+1. Initialize the container with one of your configured setups (see `ledgersetup.yml` above); e.g.:

        ./ledgerctl init setup1